-- Subheadings are encouraged and should be left-justified and underlined.
+- Subheadings should be left-justified and underlined.

 - Justify only the left-hand margin.
 Do not hyphenate words at the margin.
 Use one space, not two, following the period at the end of each sentence.
 The manuscript should not include a running header or footer.

-- Page Numbers: All pages should be numbered, including the title pages, abstract, main text, references, tables and figures.
+- Page numbers: All pages should be numbered, including the title pages, abstract, main text, references, tables and figures.
 Although it is preferred for the tables and figures to be uploaded in a file separate from the main text, the table and figure page numbers should coincide with their approximate placement within the manuscript.

-The entire manuscript should be double-spaced in an 8 1/2" x 11" portrait layout format with one-inch (1") margins and a 12-point font.
+The entire manuscript must be double-spaced in an 8 1/2" x 11" portrait layout format with one-inch (1") margins and a 12-point font.
 Note: Tables and Figures may be single-spaced.
 All manuscripts should be formatted with the following sections:

 - Title of 75 characters or less

-- Name, professional degree, and institutional affiliation of each author,
+- Name, professional degree, and institutional affiliation of each author

-- Name, address, telephone number, fax number, and e-mail address of the corresponding author,
+- Name, address, telephone number, fax number, and e-mail address of the corresponding author

 - Date of submission